nextnano/FortranInputParser/Documentation.md

  material-number = 4   cluster-numbers = 9    material-name = GaAs    !
 This is a comment.
 You can specify several specifiers in one line. material-number = 5   cluster-numbers = 10   material-name = AlAs
- material-number = 6   cluster-numbers = 11   material-name = GaAs
+ material-number = 6   cluster-numbers = 11   material-name = GaAs   band-gaps = 1.8  1.9  2.1

 $end_material                                                         !
 This is matching end keyword.
 !---------------------------------------------------------------------!